dayaftereh/squishy/README.md

 | Firefox       | 64+     | Yes     | Yes    | 1GB       |
 | Google Chrome | 81+     | Yes     | Yes    | 500MB     |

+## Release

+The last release of the playground can be found as a archive under [Releases](https://github.com/dayaftereh/squishy/releases).
+The release archive contains the **web-content** for a static web-server.
+Remember squishy needs to be served from a web-server to run properly.
+For everyone how wants to build squishy by it's own, checkout the **build** section.

-# Build
+## Build

-Install the npm packages described in the package.json and verify that it works:
+Install the npm packages described in the `package.json` and verify that it works:

 ```bash
 npm install
 ```

-Use the `build` command to build (compiles TypeScript and copies assets) the application into `./dist` directory.
+Use the `build` command to build the application into `./dist` directory.

 ```bash
 npm run build
 ```

-Copy the content of the `./dist` directory to the web-server.
+Open the `./dist` directory and there should be a archive with the name like `squishy-x.x.x*.zip`.